A Landlord's Primer on "Reasonable Accommodations"

 I am seeing an increase in tenants making "reasonable accommodations" requests during their tenancy.
 While similar to "reasonable modifications," which I blogged about a few weeks ago, reasonable accommodations are different.

-A reasonable accommodation request is one in which a tenant who has a disability asks his/her landlord to make an accomodation to the landlord's rules, policies, practices or services as a result of that disability.
+A reasonable accommodation request is one in which a tenant who has a disability asks his/her landlord to make an accommodation to the landlord's rules, policies, practices, or services as a result of that disability.
 Wisconsin's Open Housing law, states that a landlord may be found to have discriminated against a tenant if the landlord refuses to make reasonable accommodations in rules, practices, policies or services that are associated with housing when such accommodations may be necessary to afford the person equal opportunity to use and enjoy housing, unless the accommodations would impose an undue hardship on the owner of the housing.
 Sec.
 106.50(2r)(4), Wis Stats.

 A person is considered to have a disability if the individual (1) has a physical or mental impairment that substantially limits one or more major life activities, (b) is regarded as having such an impairment, or (c) has a record of such impairment.